vtex-apps/binding-selector/docs/README.md

 4. Go to your account Admin Panel and under the Account Settings, there will be a new menu item called **Binding Selector**.
 Here you will have the following options:

    4.1 Possibility to toggle whether or not the app will change Sales Channels when switching bindings.
-When the store changes the Sales Channel, the prices of the store and the checkout will also change.
+When the store changes the Sales Channel, the store's prices and the checkout prices will also change.

    4.2.
-Toggle each store individually to be displayed on the front end component.
+Toggle each store individually to be displayed on the front-end component.

-   4.3 Modify each displayed option labels clicking on the **Custom Store Names** button.
-This process has to be done for each active or displayed site.

-    **if there are no labels configured, the menu won't display any options!!**
+   4.3 Modify each displayed option label by clicking on the **Custom Store Names** button.
+This process must be performed for each active or displayed site.
+If no labels are configured, the menu won't display any options.

-   4.4 _Advanced Settings_
+   4.4 _Advanced settings_

     4.4.1 External redirect URL
-      - When set, user will redirect to the given URL when clicking the binding in the store
+      - When set, the user will be redirected to the given URL when clicking the binding in the store

     4.4.2 Custom Flag
-      - It's possible to customize the flags that represents the bindings.
-SVG files, with a 24x24px size, is recommended to mantain consistency.
+      - It's possible to customize the flags that represent the bindings.
+SVG files, with a 24x24px size, are recommended to maintain consistency.

 ![adminfunctionality](/docs/admininterface.gif)